elainellli/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from other groups.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*
+1. champion: light shape as a logo, vibration, cheering sound effect
+2. interaction between audience: eg. when two support the same team meet, sparkling effect
+3. audience can bet on the winning team even after their own supported team has lost
+4. when the audience's supported team is not competing, audience can choose the to not participate in (showing a special symbol like a triangle)

 ## Make it your own
+1. All neutral white at the beginning. as

 Do last week’s assignment again, but this time:
 1) It doesn’t have to (just) use light,